sharego/proxysocket/Readme.md

 This is a Reverse Proxy working on Layer 4.
+On Production, recommend [HAProxy](https://github.com/haproxy/haproxy), which work very well on Layer 4, also support Unix & TLS.

 # Protocols

 1. TCP
+2. TLS
-2. UDP
+3. UDP
-3. Unix
+4. Unix

 ## Supported Detail

-A: TCP, Unix
+A: TLS, TCP, Unix

 B: UDP